-Shia LeBeouf spending a month living alone in Finland cabin
+Shia LaBeouf spending a month living alone in Finland cabin

 - London man proposes to Seattle woman via $5,000 newspaper ad

-LeBeouf was arrested in January at his anti-Donald Trump livestream in New York.
+LaBeouf was arrested in January at his anti-Donald Trump livestream in New York.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been changed to correct a misspelling in the actor’s last name, which is spelled LaBeouf, not LeBeouf.